 How to Switch from AT&T to Sprint

 - Unlock your device.
 If you are bringing one of the above devices to your new carrier you will first need to request an unlock code from AT&T (this can be done from their website).
 This is because AT&T phones are locked to that carrier and can only be used on another carrier if AT&T gives you approval.
-Generally speaking, your phone will be eligible if it's not under a service contract or subject to remaining installment payments.
-Our handy guide on how to unlock a phone can walk you through the steps.
+Generally speaking, your phone will be eligible if it's not under a service contract or subject to remaining installment plan payments.
+Our handy guide on how to unlock a phone explains how to unlock iPhones as well as Android devices.

 - Get a SIM kit.
 Next, you will request a SIM from the MVNO of your choice.
 For more information on SIM cards and their properties check out "What is a SIM card?"